acrucetta/mente/src/md/anki_ostep.md

 - What is the difference and the trade-offs between static and dynamic partitioning in file systems?
 - How do file systems use caching to improve response times?
 What are the trade-offs?
 - How do file systems use buffering to improve response times?
 What are the trade-offs?

+### Locality and the Fast File System

+- What steps need to happen for a file to be created from an OS perspective? (hint: inode, bitmap, data blocks)

+### Log-Structured File Systems

+- TBD

+### Flash-based SSDs

+- TBD

+### Data Integrity and Protection

+-  TBD